Queen Sinhye: Biography

 Wang immediately fell in love with her beautiful appearance and wisdom at first sight and stayed at her father's mansion that day where he prepared and served food to all the army members in a very prosperous manner.
-That girl's father, Lord Ryu ordered his daughter to slept with Wang.
+The girl's father, Lord Yu ordered his daughter to sleep with Wang.
 Not long after that, Wang immediately left for the battlefield and they lost contact each other, so she then shaved her hair to keep her chastity and became a nun.
 Meanwhile, Wang learned this belatedly and hurriedly found her, brought her and married her.

-At the end of the Taebong period, when Sin Sung-gyeom (신숭겸), Hong Yu (홍유), Bae Hyeon-gyeong (배현경), etc came to seek to drive out Gung Ye in protest against his terror reign and wanted to appoint Wang as the new one, he stubbornly refused and didn't accept it, but hesitated at the same time.
-Knowing this, Lady Ryu then said:
+At the end of the Taebong period, when Sin Sung-gyŏm, Hong Yu (홍유), Pae Hyŏn-gyŏng (배현경; 裵玄慶), and Pok Chigyŏm (복지겸; 卜智謙) came to seek to drive out Kung Ye in protest against his tyrannical reign and wanted to appoint Wang as the new king, he stubbornly refused and didn't accept it, but hesitated at the same time.
+Knowing this, Lady Yu then said: